ziqnnex/smmo-wiki/pages/market/en/market.md

 <h1> Market | Item Shop </h1>

-The NPC Shop, or Item Shop,
+The NPC Shop, or Item Shop, are availabe in every town/location they have ser prices and become available as you level up.
+They may have cheaper prices than the player market and you can buy up to 100 of a certain item at once.
+Certain shops are only accessible in specific town.

+***insert list of shops and items in each shop***